-The match will be based on the following list of data elements: First Name, Last Name, last four digits of the Social Security Number, and date of birth.
-DCF will match the USAC Data elements to its SNAP and Medicaid data.
-There are two (2) scenarios for the DCF match process, which will be returned to USAC as a binary yes/no response.
+The match will be based on the following list of data elements: Date of Birth, last four digits of Social Security Number and Last Name.
+The DSS will match the USAC Data elements to its SNAP and Medicaid data.
+There are two scenarios for the DSS match process, which will be returned to USAC as a binary yes/no response.
 The scenarios are:

-- 1. Positive DCF match DCF finds a match in its respective system for the USAC Data provided. - 2.
-No DCF match DCF finds no match in its respective system for the USAC Data provided
+- 1. Positive DSS match DSS finds a match and the person is on SNAP or Medicaid in its respective system for the USAC Data provided. - No DSS match DSS finds no match or there is a match, but the person is not on SNAP and not on Medicaid in its respective system for the USAC Data provided.